 The murdered victims in each of the preceding situations had no warning and in some cases did not know the killers.
-Who would expect this type of violence in a parking lot or on a college campus?
+Who would expect this type of violence in a nightclub, an airport, or on a college campus?
 We constantly read about gang and youth violence, racial and hate crimes, terrorism, and domestic violence, including child and elder abuse.
 As a nation, we rank first of all developed nations in the world in the number of homicides.
 The recent surge of school shootings, although rare, is not restricted to crime-ridden schools but also occurs in middle-class communities.
-And, we will never forget the sniper shootings in the Washington, D.C., area and the calculated attacks of September 11, 2001, when Islamic extremists killed thousands of innocent people.
+And, we will never forget the calculated attacks of September 11, 2001, when Islamic extremists killed thousands of innocent people.
 In addressing violent criminal acts, we need to understand the definition of violent crime.
 Violent crime, for the purposes of this book, is defined as those acts committed against another in violation of a prescribed law.
-Examples of these offenses are murder, sexual assault, robbery, weapons crimes, or crimes involving bodily harm.
+Examples of these offenses are murder, terrorist attacks, sexual assault, robbery, weapons crimes, or crimes involving bodily harm.